DirectedHunt42/EchoEngine/Engine_editor/Docs/Help/Help.md

 - **Usage**: Click "Export" after full setup.
 Handles dependencies like fonts/music.

 ### Return to Hub Tab
-- Integrates with Echo Engine's hub system (if applicable).
+- Integrates with Echo Engine's hub system.
-- **Usage**: Button to launch hub or reset editor.
+- **Usage**: Button to launch hub and close the editor.

 ### Test App Tab
 - Previews your game with current config.